-Pommes Anna or Potato Anna is a french potato dish that is layered together to form a cake like dish.
+Pommes Anna Pan is used to make Pommes Anna or Potato Anna.
+It is a french potato dish that is layered together to form a cake like dish.
 Chef Adolphe Dugléré is credited to be the person who invented this dish in the 1800’s.
 He named the dish after a supposed prostitute(Cocottes/high end prostitute), Anna Deslions?
 There is never any concrete details on the origin of these dishes.

 Nevertheless, most people in America do not even know such a dish like this exist.
 This make finding recipes difficult.
 Most of the time, they use a frying pan as the tool for cooking.
 However, the results are usually lack luster and flat looking.
 A well built pomme anna has height and is neatly stacked.
 To do this, you need to have a specialized pomme anna pan.
 This pan lets you layer potatoes on top of each other with ease.
 This review will take a closer look at how the pomme anna pan is constructed and whether its deserve a place in your kitchen.

 Mauviel Pommes Anna Pan Review Quick Summary

 |Colors||Polished Copper or Hammered|

 |Thoughts||A excellent specialty pan for making Pomme Anna.
 You can get away with a frying pan method, but the shape wont be the same.
 A restraunt who cook this regularly has the most to gain.|

 |Reviewed Cookware||Mauviel Pommes 4qt Anna Pan|

 How do you use the Pommes Anna Pan?